After Sundown (1911 film)

 After Sundown is a 1911 Australian film directed by W. J. Lincoln set in the Australian bush.

 According to Lincoln's obituary in The Bulletin it was one of Lincoln's best films.

 Only six minutes of the film survive today.

 Plot

-Two men fight over the same woman.
+Two men, Gilbert Baxter and Western Moore, fight over the same woman, Betty, who lives with her uncle, Angus McDougall.
 The villain taunts the hero with the fact he has won her, until an old man appears and shoots the villain dead.
 It turns out the old man was the father of a girl "ruined" by the villain.